henrik7264/RxROS/README.md

 The robot will be used to gain experiences with programming robots.
 <p>
 Please feel free to comment and use the code as you like.
-My hope is that it will bring inspriation and joy to everyone.
+My hope is that it will bring inspriation and fun to everyone.

 ## Setup and installation
 In order to make use of this software you must